This post started out as me announcing some changes — a new look, a new location, a

 Moving forward, I’m not going to worry about Instagram, Pinterest, Facebook, and whatever cool app comes next.
 I’m not posting anymore listicles (though I’ll probably write them because, bills).
 I’m going to follow the bloggers I love as a fan instead of as barometers for my own success.
 I’m going to support them because they are doing this blogging thing better than I ever could.

-I have a visa for Spain and I’ll be spending half the time in Switzerland with Tom and half the time in Barcelona.
+I have a visa for Spain and I’ll be spending half the time in Switzerland with my partner and half the time in Barcelona.

 I’m going to keep pitching travel stories but I want to do more reporting.
 I’ll keep building my business and working with clients.